 Communicating with Member-Owners is one of the most important responsibilities of the Directors.
 We call this process Member Linkage.
 Current members of the Linkage Task Force are Vincent Ortiz and Sandra Schickele.
 Look for Member Linkage activities and events on our Facebook page or Events Calendar.
 If you interested in joining the Board’s Member Linkage Task Force, contact Faye Dixon.

 Board Task Forces

 Task Forces are specialized committees consisting of Directors and Member-Owners that report to the Board of Directors and help provide assistance in various aspects of Co-op governance.
 Participating on a Task Force is a great way to learn about Co-op governance and to earn volunteer hours.
 Task Forces are newly chartered every year and each operates on a different meeting schedule.
-Email the Board for Task Force information and opportunities, and check our Volunteer page for any current opportunities.
+Email the Board for Task Force information and opportunities.